 Plans to address California homelessness are only useful if they can actually be implemented, so NIMBY must be combated with grassroots initiatives.
 Resources will continue to be concentrated around Skid Row, or not emerge at all, if Californians do not allow solutions for homelessness to enter their communities.

 Another vital factor in ensuring the success of plans to combat homelessness is to select the resources used wisely; approaches aimed at helping homeless individuals have widely varying success rates.

-In 2017, there was a city-wide vote to determine if Skid Row could receive their own council separate from the Downtown Los Angeles Neighborhood Council (DLANC).
+In 2017, there was a city-wide vote to determine if Skid Row could receive its own council separate from the Downtown Los Angeles Neighborhood Council (DLANC).
 After the city council allowed for online voting, Skid Row was denied its own neighborhood council by only 60 votes.
-Further, 97.7% of the NO votes were submitted online.
+Further, 97.7 percent of the NO votes were submitted online.

 The push to make polls electronic may seem insignificant, but it wasn’t.
 The move significantly limited homeless people’s ability to vote because few can access a computer.
 While it is important that other residents of Los Angeles have a say in the matter, it is also crucial to ensure that the people actually living on Skid Row do too.

 Some may argue that the move to provide online voting was probably a careless oversight not truly intended to disadvantage Skid Row’s homeless population.
 However, it seems more likely that the push was strategic, as bans on online voting still exist in all other elections to establish neighborhood councils across Los Angeles.